 Anna Genovese, The Mob Wife Who Married New York’s Most Powerful Mafioso

 Of all the mob wives on this list, perhaps none were as glamorous as Anna Genovese.
-The wife of Vito Genovese — one of New York’s most powerful mobsters — Anna was the mobster’s second wife.
+She was the second wife of Vito Genovese, one of New York’s most powerful mobsters.
 The two got married almost immediately after Anna’s first husband was mysteriously murdered in 1932.
 But Vito Genovese likely didn’t realize how controversial his new wife would be.

 “Anna just blows us away the more we learn,” host Jessica Bendinger said.
 “As complicated as she is, she’s a part of queer history.”